arturfromtheblock/ballet-wallet-hunter/README.md

 ## Disclaimer

-This tool is provided for **educational and research purposes only**.
+This tool is **exclusively designed for the Bobby Lee CTF Challenge** (launched July 31, 2020) and may only be used for this specific purpose.

+- **Intended Use Only**: This tool is for participating in the official Ballet Wallet CTF challenge.
+Any other use is strictly prohibited.
+- **No Misuse**: Do not use this tool to attempt cracking wallets you do not own or have explicit permission to test.
-- The search space for a complete 20-character passphrase is cryptographically infeasible
+- **Cryptographic Reality**: The search space for a complete 20-character passphrase is cryptographically infeasible without additional hints or partial knowledge.
-- Only use this tool if you have **partial knowledge** of the passphrase
-- The author assumes no liability for any misuse or damages
+- **No Liability**: The author assumes no liability for any misuse, damages, or legal consequences arising from unauthorized use of this tool.
-- Always verify the target address before attempting recovery
+- **Verify First**: Always verify you have legitimate rights to attempt recovery before using this software.

+By using this tool, you agree to use it solely for the Bobby Lee CTF Challenge and accept full responsibility for compliance with all applicable laws.

 ## Donate